keying-go/FatalPoliceShootings/README.md

 # FatalPoliceShootings

-"state_via.py" is a plotly dash app.
+"state_via.py" is a plotly dash app that has a slider for year and a dropdown for race.

 "white_count.html","black_count.html","white_rate.html","black_rate.html" are visualizations developed by plotly to show White American and Black American killings count and rate each year and each state.